-This program prepares you for a career as a researcher in philosophy.
+This programme prepares you for a career as a researcher in philosophy.
 It focuses on central questions concerning human knowledge and morality, and it allows you to specialize in different directions.
-The combination of historical and contemporary perspectives is a key feature of the entire program.
+The combination of historical and contemporary perspectives is a key feature of the entire programme.

 - To help you to obtain an in-depth acquaintance with state-of-the-art discussions and issues in epistemology and moral and political philosophy as well as their historical roots.

 - To prepare you for a PhD trajectory.

 - To help you apply the historically informed analysis of the foundations of knowledge and morality to topical issues such as the nature of fake news and conspiracy theories, climate skepticism, the relation between freedom and equality, individual responsibility for collective outcomes, or the morality of markets.

 Key features of the programme are its connection to the department’s internationally renowned research projects; a strong focus on research skills and on the preparation of an academic career; an international orientation reflected by, among other things, the option of studying a semester abroad; and the fact that it is embedded in a Humanities research and education environment.

 The first year starts with a core course in moral and political philosophy (The Philosophy of Freedom) and a core course in epistemology (Knowledge in a Social World), as well as two courses on foundational texts on knowledge and ethics from the history of philosophy.
 In addition, you will take two courses in which you will set up and execute philosophical research projects.
 Together with the other Humanities Research Master students, you will follow two more modules on research (Interdisciplinary Research in the Humanities, and Essentials of Humanities Research).
 Finally, you will follow elective courses offered by the Dutch Research School of Philosophy or the Research Schools on Ancient or Medieval Studies.